pymor/pymor/docs/source/tutorial_mor_with_ml.md

 Further, the method is actually independent of the particular machine learning approach.
 It is therefore possible to use, for instance, kernel methods instead of neural networks as originally proposed in {cite}`HU18`.
-In pyMOR, the implementation can deal with any estimator fulfilling the scikit-learn interface.
-The neural networks and the kernel methods are implemented in pyMOR in such a way that they also follow the scikit-learn interface and the reductor only requires such an estimator.
+In pyMOR, the implementation can deal with any regressor fulfilling the scikit-learn interface.
+The neural networks and the kernel methods are implemented in pyMOR in such a way that they also follow the scikit-learn interface and the reductor only requires such an regressor.
 In this tutorial, we will compare neural networks and kernel methods and show how they can be trained and used in the context of model order reduction.